jordansissel/experiments/ruby/logger-string-vs-block/README.md

 calls that build up large hashes to log.
 That action of 'build a hash' is just wasted cycles if the log level is below debug.

-Hypothesis: logger.debug(...) is slow because the '...' in my case creates objects that are immediately thrown away when the log level is not debug.
+Hypothesis: logger.debug(...) is slow because the '...' is executed code and, in my case, creates objects that are immediately thrown away when the log level is not debug.
+There must be a faster way.

 Test cases: